microsoftgraph/group-membership-management-tenant/README.md

             2. For users locate the `Users` blade and for groups locate the `Groups` blade on the left menu.
             3. Search for the name of the user or group and select it from the results list.
             4. Locate the `Object ID` field.
 This is the value that you will need to copy.

+        * `keyVaultReaders_prod` - This is a list of service principals that will have access to the keyvaults in production environment.

     12. Follow [Update Build/Release Pipeline variables](https://github.com/microsoftgraph/group-membership-management/blob/main/UI/Documentation/UISetup.md) to create additional variables and deploy WebAPI & UI.
     13. Once all variables have been created click on the "Save" button.